 Filing for a Wrongful Death Claim

 In Massachusetts, the executor or administrator of the deceased can file a claim for wrongful death.
 Although this person is usually a family member or spouse, it does not have to be.
 The executor or administrator is responsible for distributing funds and paying off debts on behalf of the deceased.

 If the individual died with a will, then he or she can name whoever they would like as their executor.
-If the victim dies without a will, then his or her spouse will usually be the administrator of the estate.
-Any funds recovered from the wrongful death lawsuit will be given back to the estate and distributed according to a will or according to state intestate laws if the victim does not have a valid will.
+If the individual dies without a will, then his or her spouse will usually be the administrator of the estate.
+Any funds recovered from the wrongful death lawsuit will be given back to the estate and distributed according to a will or according to state intestate laws if the deceased does not have a valid will.

 Other Important Facts Regarding Wrongful Death Claims

 In Massachusetts, wrongful death claims have a three-year statute of limitations.
-That means that you must bring a wrongful death claim within three years of the victim’s death or you will be forever barred under the law from asserting such a claim.
+That means that you must bring a wrongful death claim within three years of the individual’s death or you will be forever barred under the law from asserting such a claim.
 The date may be extended if the administrator or executor did not know about the death immediately, but these circumstances are relatively rare.

 Wrongful death claims are civil lawsuits.
 They operate separate and apart from criminal lawsuits.
-That means that the wrongdoer could face both criminal and civil charges for the same victim’s death.
+That means that the wrongdoer could face both criminal and civil charges for the same individual’s death.
 The required showing in a civil case is lower than in a criminal case, so you may still win a wrongful death claim in civil court even though a criminal claim did not result in a guilty verdict.